St. George's University: Campus

 St. George's University owns 65 buildings on 42 acres of land, spread out in a peninsula in the southwest corner of Grenada located in the West Indies.
 A major campus expansion begun in the early 1990s resulted in 52 new buildings.
 The architecture of the buildings are of Georgian architecture.

+The campus was built to withstand severe weather and houses its own generators and desalination plants.
+These resources helped serve the island community during the hurricane of 2004.
+This storm has been the only recorded hurricane to hit Grenada, however the school continues to prepare the campus for severe weather.
+However, in 2024 a category 5 hurricane, named hurricane Beryl hit the island.
+Luckily due to the good craftmanship of the school minimal damage was noted.
+The school only needed to pause operations for 48 hours.

+The school also has independent water tanks, desalination centers, and generators.
+This make the school completely prepared in any situation.

 Academics

 School of Medicine

 St. George's University School of Medicine offers a Doctor of Medicine degree program that can be earned individually or as part of a dual degree with a Master of Public Health, Master of Business Administration, Master of Science, or Bachelor of Science.
-The School of Medicine is accredited by the Grenada Medical and Dental Council (GDMC).
+The School of Medicine is accredited by the Grenada Medical and Dental Council (GMDC).
 GMDC has been recognized by the World Federation of Medical Education (WFME) and the U.S. National Committee on Foreign Medical Education and Accreditation (NCFMEA), a panel of experts organized by the U.S. Department of Education, which determined that GMDC uses standards that are comparable to the standards used to accredit medical schools in the United States.

 School of Veterinary Medicine

 St. George's University School of Veterinary Medicine (SGUSVM) was started in 1999, with the first faculty member Dr. Sunil Gupta, a veterinarian and anatomist, being tasked with forming a veterinary school.
-By 2011, the university had obtained probationary accreditation from the American Veterinary Medical Association (AVMA), and it was awarded full accreditation in 2018.
-Additionally, the school obtained accreditation by the Royal College of Veterinary Surgeons (RCVS) making it one of few schools to be accredited by both the AVMA and RCVS.
+The School of Veterinary Medicine received accreditation from the American Veterinary Medical Association Council on Education (AVMA COE) in 2011 and was reaccredited in 2018.
+Accreditation is reviewed every seven years and is scheduled to be evaluated in 2025.
+Additionally, in 2019 the school obtained accreditation by the Royal College of Veterinary Surgeons (RCVS) making it one of few schools to be accredited by both the AVMA and RCVS.
+St. George's University's Small Animal Clinic (SAC) received accreditation from the American Animal Hospital Association (AAHA) in 2016.